 In this paper we develop methods by which is is possible to establish some general results which are valid in general and the Lax hierarchy is a special case of these general results.
 It will be shown that it is possible to construct a hierarchy of inter-connected functions which satisfy an evolution equation in parameter space which is different from eq.
 (2) but reduces eq.
 (2) for the case of the reflectionless potentials in a suitably taken limit.

-In section 2 of the paper we outline the steps involved in a known procedure for starting from a potential which supports no eigenstates but has non-vanishing reflection coefficient to constuct a potential with boundstates at specified energies and scattering properties related to those of the original potential in a well defined manner.
+In section 2 of the paper we outline the steps involved in a known procedure for starting from a potential which supports no eigenstates but has non-vanishing reflection coefficient to construct a potential with bound states at specified energies and scattering properties related to those of the original potential in a well defined manner.
 In section 3 we study how a parametric evolution different from eqs.
-(2) and (3) may be realised and establish some general equations.
+(2) and (3) may be realized and establish some general equations.
 In section 4 we discuss an example of a parametric evolution equation which may be related to the evolution of a physically meaningful quantity.

 When referring to 'time' in the rest of this paper we mean a parameter of the type which appears in evolution equations such as the KdV equation for the propagation of the potential.
 We do not refer to the time coordinate $t$ which is canonically conjugate to the energy in Quantum Mechanics and appears in the evolution equation generated by the Hamiltonian.
 With this clarification we drop the quotation marks when referring to 'time' in the rest of the discussion.